 Could Dinosaurs Have Become Intelligent?
-A Look at Evolution and the Exaverse
+Evolution, Speculation, and the Exaverse

-Many dinosaurs were far more complex than early science once suggested.
-Fossil evidence shows that several species possessed relatively large brains compared to their body size, along with behaviors that hint at advanced cognition.
+Many dinosaurs were likely more complex than early science once suggested.
+Fossil evidence shows that some species had relatively large brains for their body size, along with traits that may have supported advanced hunting, awareness, and adaptability.

 Troodon is often cited as one of the most intelligent dinosaurs discovered so far.
-Its brain to body ratio was unusually high for a reptile, and it had large forward facing eyes that may have supported depth perception and complex hunting behavior.
+Its brain to body ratio was unusually high for a dinosaur, and its large forward facing eyes may have supported depth perception and more complex behavior.

 A Parallel Evolutionary Path